int-brain-lab/bpod-core/docs/source/state_machines/index.rst

 publication process provides an example.
 It begins in the *Draft* state, progresses through the *Review* state, and—after a few revision—(hopefully) concludes with a *Publication*.
-In a state diagram, the *entry* to the finite-state machine is typically indicated by a filled circle, while the *exit* is shown with a double circle.
+In a state diagram, the *entry* to the finite-state machine is typically indicated by a filled circle, while the *exit* is shown with a double circle:

 .. graphviz::
    :align: center